Successful Journalism Lab

 In short, the Successful Journalism Lab builds on the principles behind Successful Journalism for Communities.
 If you saw one of our presentations and it resonated with you, you’ve come to the right place.

-This is a virtual, structured experience involving 40+ hours of work and learning over one week, from Sunday to Thursday.
+The Lab is a virtual, structured experience involving +40 hours of work and learning over one week.
+It runs May 30–June 4, 2026 - Applications are now closed.

 Applications to serve as a Successful Journalism Lab reporter are accepted on a rolling basis.